For professionals

 Moot court prep.
 Structure an oral argument and deliver it against an AI examiner that interrupts to cross-examine your reasoning in real time.
 You practice the Socratic method before the con law cold call, not during it.

-Issue-spotting under fire.
-The model goes after the weakest joint the way a moot panel does: the rule you stated loosely, the analogy that doesn't hold, the precedent that cuts both ways.
+Issue-spotting under pressure.
+The model probes the weakest joint the way a moot panel does: the rule you stated loosely, the analogy that doesn't hold, the precedent that cuts both ways.
 You find those soft spots in rehearsal instead of in front of a judge.

 Admissions and 1L interviews.
 Rehearse "why law" and "argue the side you disagree with" prompts against an interviewer that asks the follow-up instead of nodding along.
 The skill being tested is composure under questioning, which is exactly what a live round drills.